dcave74/HealthcareCostNavigator_v2/README.md

     - **Natural Language Queries**: Convert plain English questions to SQL queries using OpenAI
     - **Provider Search**: Search providers by DRG descriptions, zip codes, and other criteria
     - **PostGIS Integration**: Calculate distances between zip codes
+            - PostGIS is usually preinstalled on cloud PostgreSQL instances.
+                If it is not or you are building locally, make sure it is installed on your machine where PostgreSQL is installed.
+                To install locally run sudo apt install postgresql-16-postgis-3
+            - Select for arm/amd in docker-compose.yml as PostGIS is not multiplatform officially yet
+            - Distance calculation is temporarily mocked pending building geo database or GoogleMap integration
     - **Data Import**: Automated data seeding from CMS datasets
     - **Docker Support**: Complete containerization with PostgreSQL and PostGIS
-    - **PostGIS**:  PostGIS is usually preinstalled on cloud PostgreSQL instances.
-If it is not or you are building locally, make sure it is installed on your machine where PostgreSQL is installed.

     ## Quick Start

     1. **Clone and Setup**